Frances Langford: World War II

 From 1941, Langford was a regular singer on Bob Hope's The Pepsodent Show when he held his first military entertainment program at March Field in Riverside, California in 1941.
 The show was so positive, he continued broadcasting from training bases around the country and asked Langford to join him.
 During World War II, she joined Hope, Jerry Colonna, guitarist Tony Romano, and other performers on USO tours through Europe, North Africa, and the South Pacific, entertaining thousands of GIs throughout the world.
 During a USO tour in the Pacific theater, she was invited to take a ride in a P-38 fighter plane.
 During the flight, a Japanese ship was spotted and the joy ride was postponed until the pilot finished strafing the ship.

 In his memoir, Don't Shoot!
 It's Only Me!, Bob Hope recalled how Frances Langford got the biggest laugh he had ever heard.
 At a USO show in the South Pacific, Langford stood up on a stage to sing before a huge crowd of GIs.
 When Langford sang the first line of her signature song, "I'm in the Mood for Love," a soldier in the audience stood up and shouted, "You've come to the right place, honey!"

 Also, during the war, Langford wrote the weekly "Purple Heart Diary" column for Hearst Newspapers, in which she described her visits to military hospitals to entertain wounded GIs.
 She used the weekly column as a means of allowing the recovering troops to voice their complaints, and to ask for public support for making sure that the wounded troops received all the supplies and comforts they needed.

 Her association with Hope continued into the 1980s.
 In 1989 she joined him for a USO tour to entertain troops in the Persian Gulf.

 Television

 Langford worked for several years in the late 1940s on The Spike Jones Show and starred in a short-lived DuMont variety show Star Time (1950).
 As a guest on early television shows such as Perry Como and Jackie Gleason she was motivated to venture into television.
 She was the host of two self-titled variety television programs.
 She then teamed with Don Ameche for the ABC television program, The Frances Langford/Don Ameche Show (1951), a spin-off of their successful radio series The Bickersons in which the duo played a feuding married couple.
 Langford was also the host of the NBC musical variety program Frances Langford Presents (1959), which lasted one season, as did a later program The Frances Langford Show (1960).
-Another notable appearance was in The Honeymooners lost episode "Christmas Party" which first aired December 19, 1953.